aloftdata/aloftdata.eu/pages/vpts-csv.md

 - Data MUST refer to fields using the names defined below.
 - Data MUST at least include the required fields (indicated with `*` below).
 - Data MUST use [this CSV dialect](https://github.com/enram/vpts-csv/blob/main/vpts-csv-dialect.json) when expressed as CSV.
 See [CSV dialect documentation](https://specs.frictionlessdata.io/csv-dialect/).
-- `nodata` values SHOULD be expressed as `NA`.
+- `nodata` values SHOULD be expressed as empty values.
 - `undetect` values SHOULD be expressed as `NaN`.
 - Field values SHOULD match the data types as defined below.
-- Field values SHOULD meet the constraints as defined below, except for `NaN` and `NA` values.
+- Field values SHOULD meet the constraints as defined below, except for `NaN` and empty values.
 - Data SHOULD be ordered by `datetime` and `height` within a `radar`.
 - Data SHOULD have the same `height`s for all `datetime`s of a `radar`.
 - Fields SHOULD be organized in the order presented below.